 Welcome to Year 4!
 Here we love exploring and learning together.
 We have high expectations of our pupils and we always give our best to every subject.
 Children in our class are polite, kind and thoughtful towards others.
-We are passionate about learning and we love to celebrate success, whether it is our own, or a classmate’s.
-When we do not understand something, we work together to find the solution; no one is left on their own.
+We are passionate about learning and we love to celebrate success with our peers.
+When we do not understand something, we work together to find the solution.

 In Year 4 we aspire not to have more but to be more.